Video SpotlightDo You Think You Know Winnipeg?

 Grow closer to Winnipeg as you embrace our past and celebrate our future.

-Top attractions include the Exchange District, a national historical site; The Manitoba Museum, featuring natural and cultural exhibits; the Royal Canadian Mint; Assiniboine Park; St. Boniface; and The Forks National Historic Site of Canada, featuring a food market, independent merchants, green space, a concert stage and historical interpretations of the site.
-Winnipeg is also home to one of the best collections of turn-of the-last-century buildings in North America.
+Top attractions include the Exchange District National Historic Site of Canada; The Manitoba Museum, featuring natural and cultural exhibits; the Royal Canadian Mint; Assiniboine Park; St. Boniface; and The Forks National Historic Site of Canada, featuring a food market, independent merchants, green space, a concert stage and historical interpretations of the site.
+Winnipeg is also home to one of the best collections of turn-of-the-century buildings in North America.

 - Winnipeg is visited by 3.5 million people (overnight and day trips) for leisure, business and other personal reasons.